ARTS-Laboratory/Battery-Testing-Software/README.md

 The battery test applications

 ## LabVIEW Tutorial
-A video example of how to set up the battery testing software is posted [here](https://www.youtube.com/watch?v=4ohZ9Rowb2g&ab_channel=ARTS-LabattheUniversityofSouthCarolina)
+A video example of how to set up the battery testing software is posted [here](https://www.youtube.com/watch?v=4ohZ9Rowb2g&ab_channel=ARTS-LabattheUniversityofSouthCarolina) and is also in the "media" directory in this repository.

 <video src="media/Battery_Test_Tutorial_Aug_2025.mp4" controls width="600"></video>